RoyEl23/vehicle-state-estimation-Physics-informed-NN/README.md

-# 🚗 Physics-Informed Neural Networks & ML Controllers for Vehicle Dynamics
+git# 🚗 Physics-Informed Neural Networks & ML Controllers for Vehicle Dynamics

 This project explores **state prediction using Physics-Informed Neural Networks (PINNs)** and **machine learning–based control methods** for vehicle dynamics in the autonomous driving domain.